 Teflon, NutraSlim, Dolby Digital, Gore-tex, Lycra, Shimano, Woolmark and Intel… What do they have in common?
 Yep.
 They are all ingredient brands that made millions of dollars!

-Previously, we studied the brand hierarchy of Mervin Manufacturing and stated that MTX and BTX are actually ingredient brands.
+Previously, we studied the brand hierarchy of Mervin Manufacturing and stated that their MTX and BTX tehcnologies are actually ingredient brands.
 Today, we will look at the secrets of creating a successful ingredient brand.

-Ingredient brands are extremely useful when there is little to no “perceived” differentiation among brands (the word “perceived” is key here.)
-Think about banana.
-Unless you are an expert, you cannot tell if the fruit is tasty by simply inspecting the outside of the banana.
-That’s when the Dole seal of approval becomes handy!
+Ingredient brands are significantly useful when there is little to no “perceived” differentiation among brands (the word “perceived” is key here.)
+Think about a banana.
+Unless you are an expert, you cannot tell if the fruit is tasty by simply looking at the rind of the fruit.
+That’s when the Dole or Chiquita seal of approval becomes handy!

-So, should you go ahead and create an ingredient brand.
-Right?
-Nope.
-Ingredient brands are particularly useful if your brand is weak, undifferentiated or average quality in a fairly commoditized category.
-If your brand does not fall under this category, then be very careful, because ingredient brands are dangerous!
+So, should you go ahead and create an ingredient brand?
+Not necessarily.
+Ingredient brands are particularly useful if your brand is weak, undifferentiated or average quality in a reasonably commoditized category.
+If your brand does not fall under this category, then be very careful, because ingredient brands are a double-edge sword!